ACC Student Leadership Symposium

 Our weekend & alternative spring break trips are immersive experiences that explore community issues in our region and throughout the United States.

 Combat hunger & food waste by redistributing quality, surplus food from five on-campus dining centers to hunger-relief agencies in our region.

-Clinton Global Initiative
+Clinton Global Initiative University

 Get on the Bus

-Half-day or day-long projects that introduce students to community service, local nonprofits, & the social issues affecting our region.
+Join us on half-day or day-long projects that introduce students to community service, local nonprofits, & the social issues affecting our region.

 Most of VT Engage’s community partners are independent of Virginia Tech and do not necessarily represent the opinions or beliefs of our faculty, staff, or administration.
 We partner with organizations and individuals whose goals align with our mission, but hold a wide range of opinions on political, religious, and social issues.
 Therefore, students participating in our programs may find themselves in situations where their personal views come into conflict with those of others.

 We encourage students to see these differences as an opportunity to better understand the perspectives and beliefs of others through dialogue and reflection.
 However, any student who feels threatened, unsafe, or unreasonably uncomfortable is encouraged to remove him or herself from the situation and alert a VT Engage program leader.